 The opaque types declare variables that are effectively opaque handles to other objects.
 These objects are accessed through built-in functions, not through direct reading or writing of the declared variable.
-They can only be declared as function parameters or uniform-qualified variables.
-Except for array indexing, structure member selection, and parentheses, opaque variables are not allowed to be operands in expressions.
+They can only be declared as function parameters or in uniform-qualified variables.
+The only opaque types that take memory qualifiers are the image types.
+Except for array indexing, structure member selection, and parentheses, opaque variables are not allowed to be operands in expressions; such use results in a compile-time error.

 Opaque variables cannot be treated as l-values; hence cannot be used as out or inout function parameters, nor can they be assigned into.
+Any such use results in a compile-time error.
 However, they can be passed as in parameters with matching type and memory qualifiers.
-They are initialized only through the OpenGL API; they cannot be declared with an initializer in a shader.
+They cannot be declared with an initializer.

 Because a single opaque type declaration effectively declares two objects, the opaque handle itself and the object it is a handle to, there is room for both a storage qualifier and a memory qualifier.
-The storage qualifier will qualify the opaque handle, while the memory qualifier will qualify the object it as a handle to.
+The storage qualifier will qualify the opaque handle, while the memory qualifier will qualify the object it is a handle to.